 Field-hunting tip

-Look in metamorphosed limestone xenoliths in volcanic rocks country — that is the host setting where fluormayenite typically forms.
+Look in metamorphosed limestone xenoliths in volcanic rocks country, the host setting where fluormayenite typically forms.
 If you start seeing ettringite, gehlenite, periclase in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals, massive habit, so train your eye for that shape before scanning the outcrop.